 For a short time, I was ecstatic when I thought my computer was running state-of-the-art games at 39 degrees under tremendous load.
 After the euphoria broke, and I got suspicious of these remarkable numbers, I am still happy to report that 49 degrees is not a bad number.
 Pretty good, actually

-The mechanical drive is showing a temperature of 35C (95F).
-If that was the case, the drive would be dead.
-HDDs are expected to run in the 35F to 45F range, less than half the reported temperature.
 Thanks, clas, for showing me the error of my ways.

 All I’m saying here is to take the temperature reports with a grain of salt.
 Either Speccy, or my motherboard, is off its little electronic rocker.
 I suspect the latter.